sundayezeilo/portfolio/README.md

 # Portfolio

-> Personal portfolio page wich displays some example projects ranging from social media sites to blog posts, in several different languages.
+> Personal portfolio page which displays some example projects ranging from social media sites to blog posts, in several different languages.
 Built using JavaScript, HTML, and SASS.

 ### Check out the Live demo [here](https://ezeilo-su.github.io/portfolio/).